Back to Song Library

 Can I play Childhood Memory on this page?

 Yes.
-This Childhood Memory page keeps the fingering chart, 4/4 phrase layout, and G note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Childhood Memory page keeps the fingering chart, 4/4 phrase layout, and G note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Childhood Memory?
+Should I use letter notes or numbered notes for Childhood Memory?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.